 Latest News and Updates

 In partnership with the community, the City is developing historic district design guidelines that impact how you care for, remodel, or possibly expand your home.
 We welcome your participation in this process as we strive to protect the character of our historic districts and provide excellent customer service to those seeking permits for a historic property.
-To date, the Cultural Heritage Commission (CHC) has adopted design guidelines for 8 historic districts and will be considering a motion to approve design guidelines for 5 additional historic districts for approval at the January 8, 2018 CHC meeting (Carroll Park, Linden Ave, Lowena Dr., Sunrise Blvd, and Wrigley).
-Learn more and review the design guidelines here!
+To date, the Cultural Heritage Commission (CHC) has adopted design guidelines for 13 historic districts.
+Now, draft guidelines are now being developed for the Bluff Park and Bluff Heights historic districts.

 Historic Preservation Element now available